Start Your LLC Online With Nolo Today

 1. Choose a Name for Your Texas LLC

-Your LLC's name must be distinguishable from the names of other business entities already on file with the Texas Secretary of State.
-You can check for name availability at the Texas Secretary of State SOSDirect website.
+LLC name must be distinguishable.
+Your LLC's name must be distinguishable from the names of other business entities already on file with the Texas Secretary of State (SOS).
+In other words, your LLC can't have the same name as another business in Texas.
+(Tex.
+Bus.
+Org.
+Code § 5.053 (2023).)

-Every Texas LLC must have an agent for service of process in the state.
-An agent is an individual or business entity that agrees to accept legal papers on the LLC's behalf if someone sues the company.
-The registered agent may be a Texas resident or a business entity authorized to do business in Texas.
+Every Texas LLC must have an agent for service of process in the state—known as a "registered agent."
+A registered agent is an individual or business entity that agrees to accept legal papers on the LLC's behalf if someone sues the company.
+The agent can be a Texas resident or a business entity authorized to do business in Texas but can't be the LLC itself.
 The registered agent must have a physical street address in Texas.
-The LLC may not be its own registered agent.
-You can find information on Texas commercial registered agents here.
+(Tex.
+Bus.
+Org.
+Code § 5.201 (2023).)

 3. File a Certificate of Formation

-You can create a Texas LLC by filing a Certificate of Formation for a Limited Liability Company (Form 205) with the Secretary of State.
+You can create a Texas LLC by filing a Certificate of Formation (Form 205) with the SOS.
 The certificate must include:

 • the name and address of the LLC's registered agent

-• if member-managed, the name and address of each initial member
+• the name and address of each organizer.

-You can file the certificate online through the Texas Secretary of State SOSDirect website, or by mail.
-The filing fee is $300.
+You can file the certificate online through SOSDirect or by mail.
+As of 2023, the filing fee is $300.

 4. Prepare an Operating Agreement